rudeboybert/MATH116/syllabus.md

 #### 1) Weekly Problem Sets 10%

-Each problem set is worth only a nominal portion of the final grade.
-As such, instead of viewing them as evaluative tools used by the instructor to assign grades, they should be viewed as low-stakes opportunities to develop one's statistics and data science muscles and receive feedback on the progress of one's learning.
+The problem sets in this class should be viewed as low-stakes opportunitiesto develop one's statistics and data science muscles and receive feedback on the progress of one's learning, instead of viewing them as evaluative tools used by the instructor to assign grades.
+To reinforce this thinking, each problem set is worth only a nominal portion of the final grade.

 While I encourage you to discuss problem sets with your peers, you must submit your own answers and not simple rewordings of another's work.
 Furthermore, **all